PaulWSM80/Odin/01-foundations/02-css-foundations/04-flex/README.md

 ![Example of the desired result](https://github.com/TheOdinProject/css-exercises/raw/main/flex/06-flex-layout/desired-outcome.png)

-> **Note**<br>
+> [!NOTE]
-The desired result has an rounded bottom left corner that is out of keeping with the internal style.
+> The desired result has an rounded bottom left corner that is out of keeping with the internal style.
 This feature is not part of the exercise.

 #### 07-flex-layout-2